DN-Amsterdam/vue-super-cursor/README.md

     cursor: none; // Hide the default cursor
   }

-  .custom-cursor {
+  .super-cursor {
     opacity: 0;
   }

-  .custom-cursor-trail {
+  .super-cursor-trail {
     opacity: 0;
   }

   @media ( hover: hover ) {
-    &:hover .custom-cursor { // show the cursor when the cursor is inside the <body> element.
+    &:hover .super-cursor { // show the cursor when the cursor is inside the <body> element.
 Fade it out when it leaves the window
       opacity: 1;
     }

-    &:hover .custom-cursor-trail { // do the same for the cursor trail
+    &:hover .super-cursor-trail { // do the same for the cursor trail
       opacity: 1;
     }
   }
 }

-.custom-cursor {
+.super-cursor {
   position: fixed;
   opacity: 0;
   pointer-events: none;